samuelbraun04/Instrumentator-Public/README.md

 ### STATUS:

 *Instrumentator is in early development.
-Currently, the script can only generate instrumentals in four pre-specified layouts.*
+Currently, the script can only generate instrumentals in six pre-specified layouts.*

-*Once Instrumentator is fully developed, I will begin developing a process to upload the instrumentals to media platforms.*

 ### DESCRIPTION:

-Instrumentator generates instrumentals from 8 bar loops.
+Instrumentator generates instrumentals and publishes them to a instrumental-selling platform.

+Instrumentator can work in either Windows or Linux.

-Currently, for instrumentator to work, all it needs:
+Currently, for instrumentator to work, all it needs is:

 - An eight bar drum loop labeled with its Key and BPM (Ex: "Cm - 180 BPM")
 - An eight bar melody loop labeled with its Key and BPM (Ex: "D# - 67 BPM")